Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Evaluation

 \subsection{Shortcut optimization}

-In Figure \ref{fig:compare_st}, we compare the performance of the CSP optimization proposed in Section \ref{sec:optimizations} with no optimization in shortcutting.
+In Figure \ref{fig:compare_st}, we compare the performance of our MSF implementation with the shortcutting optimizations proposed in Section \ref{sec:optimizations}.
 A single invocation of complete shortcutting performs several iterations to convert every tree in the forest to a star.
 We refer to these shortcutting iterations as sub-iterations.

-In CSP, after the hooking step, all vertices that hooked onto a new parent are gathered on all processes.
-The gathered data comprises pairs of vertex IDs and their respective new parent IDs.
-This allows CSP to perform complete shortcutting without querying for remote data in every sub-iteration.

 Many vertices in a process might have the same parent, and hence a process might send duplicate queries to the parent vector.
-In the baseline we do not optimize the shortcut function except for collating duplicate reads from a single process.
-The Optimized Shortcut (OS) is a combination of CSP and baseline.
+In the baseline implementation we do not optimize the shortcut function except for collecting duplicate queries from a single process.
+The CSP optimization as described in Section \ref{sec:optimizations} performs complete shortcutting using only local data after a collective communication step.
+Optimized Shortcutting (OS) is a combination of CSP and the baseline implementation.
 In OS, we invoke CSP only if the number of vertices to be gathered is below a fixed threshold.
-Otherwise, the unoptimized shortcut is invoked.
+Otherwise, the baseline implementation is invoked.
 We use an empirically determined threshold of 1310k, which translates to 20MB gathered on every process.
 We present data for runs where the respective optimizations are invoked in every iteration.
-We also present data for the baseline.

 For up to 4 nodes, invoking CSP in all iterations performs the best.
-The predominant step in complete shortcutting is the parent vector read performed every sub-iteration.
+The predominant step in the baseline implementation is the parent vector query performed every sub-iteration.
 CSP on the other hand gathers data only once during complete shortcutting.
 The parent vector is distributed across nodes.
-With the increase in node count, since each process holds fewer vector elements, the read needs to fetch fewer elements per process.
+With the increase in node count, since each process holds fewer vector elements, the query needs to fetch fewer elements per process.
 We see that it is beneficial to have no optimization in shortcut for the first few sub-iterations.
-If CSP has to gather substantial amount of data, the benefit of skipping the reads in every sub iteration is lost.
-CSP performs better at lower node counts or when the amount of data gathered and processed is not significant.
-This can also be inferred from the optimized shortcut performance where we invoke CSP based on a fixed threshold of 1310k.
+If CSP has to gather substantial amount of data, the benefit of skipping the reads in every sub-iteration is lost.
+CSP performs better at lower node counts or when the amount of data gathered is small.
 The algorithm computes MST for road\_usa in 13 iterations.
-As the algorithm progresses, fewer vertices hook on to new parents.
-CSP gets invoked from the fourth iteration.
+As the algorithm progresses, fewer vertices hook on to new parents so the threshold is crossed from the fourth iteration.